rangelma-lab/rangelma-lab/README.md

 <!--Intro start-->
 - 🔭 I’m currently working on **Python, SQL, Power bi**

-- 🌱 I’m currently learning **to put together multiple Hyper Beast Stack for Scalable Applications.**
+- 🌱 I’m currently learning **design dashboards to showcase critical data and insights.**

 - ☁️ I've keen interest in data science.
 So,I'm learning **to clean and prepare datasets, to identify meaningful patterns and insights**